xStarbound/xStarbound/README.md

 - [Back Weapon II SChinese patch](https://steamcommunity.com/sharedfiles/filedetails/?id=3581572023) — requires xStarbound, oSBM or OpenStarbound for some of the translation patches to work properly.
 - [Camera Look++](https://steamcommunity.com/sharedfiles/filedetails/?id=3754903454) — requires xStarbound, oSBM or a _nightly_ build of OpenStarbound.
 - [Chaos](https://steamcommunity.com/sharedfiles/filedetails/?id=3590904263) — requires xStarbound, oSBM or OpenStarbound to actually scramble treasure pools.
 Fun for randomiser playthroughs.
+- [Character Editor](https://steamcommunity.com/sharedfiles/filedetails/?id=3782196111) — requires xStarbound, oSBM or OpenStarbound to actually edit your character; also requires Stardust Core or Stardust Core Lite. xStarbound has its own `/editor`, but this mod adds niceties like presets.
 - [Chroma Colour Utils](https://steamcommunity.com/sharedfiles/filedetails/?id=3632274480) — requires xStarbound, oSBM or OpenStarbound.
 - [Clicky Keyboard UI Sounds](https://steamcommunity.com/sharedfiles/filedetails/?id=3476945792) — should be supported by xStarbound; report any issues.
 - [Custom Ship Capsule](https://steamcommunity.com/sharedfiles/filedetails/?id=3740868265) — requires xStarbound, oSBM or OpenStarbound.
 In multiplayer, must be installed on the server.